MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-countermeasures.md

 ## Attack countermeasures

-This section covers countermeasures for specific types attacks.
+This section covers countermeasures for specific types of attacks.

 ### Bootkits and rootkits